panique/mini3/README.md

 This project is licensed under the MIT License.
 This means you can use and modify it for free in private or commercial projects.

-## Support

-If you want to support MINI, then rent your next server at [Host1Plus](https://affiliates.host1plus.com/ref/devmetal/36f4d828.html).
-Thanks! :)

-## My blog

-And by the way, I'm also blogging at [Dev Metal](http://www.dev-metal.com).

 ## Quick-Start